tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/产品简介/约束与限制_intl_en.md

 - Public IPs can increase the possibility of master nodes being attacked, so you need to manage and monitor the risks.
 EIPs (including the IPs on the secondary ENI) will be retained after the cluster is terminated, and the idle IPs will continue to incur fees.
 If you don't need to retain them, release them on the corresponding resource management page.
 - When you create a cluster, EMR provides component initialization parameters for general scenarios.
 Before you use components such as HDFS and HBase, we recommend you check whether the component parameters meet the needs of your business scenarios.
 To get the component initialization guide, contact us.
 - Keep the host login password of your EMR cluster secure.
 If you configure passwordless login for cross-node access, Tencent Cloud security services may detect vulnerability risks and prompt you.
 - Even if an exception occurs in your cluster, the cluster will continue to be billed.
 In this case, we recommend you promptly contact us for assistance.
-If we need to log in to your cluster for troubleshooting, we will gain your consent and ask for your account password.
+If we need to log in to your cluster for troubleshooting, we will gain your consent to request your account and password.

 When you use or maintain your EMR cluster, some unexpected operations may render it unavailable or unstable, and you will receive a risk warning before performing such operations in the console.
 This document lists some of the prohibited and risky operations:
 ## Prohibited Operations